-Bumps on the bridge of the nose after rhinoplasty is not uncommon.
-Early bumps, which may last months, is usually due to swelling of the nasal tissues (skin, muscle, and periosteum).
+Early bumps and irregularities, which may last several months, are usually due to swelling of the nasal tissues (skin, muscle, and periosteum).
 Remember, it can take a year or more for postoperative swelling to fully resolve, so seeing a bump early in the healing process is not usually a cause for concern.
 Patients with very large bumps prior to rhinoplasty usually have the most swelling.
 Large nasal bumps or individuals with a history of traumatic facial injuries or a broken nose may require more than one operation to create a smooth, straight profile.

 Much less common causes of bumps on the nose immediately after cosmetic rhinoplastic surgery is a blood clot (hematoma) or infection.
 These are normally readily apparent and can treated by your surgeon in the office.

 Speak to your rhinoplasty surgeon if you have concerns about swelling after nose job surgery.
 If you’re considering rhinoplasty, please request a consultation using our online form or call us at (202) 800-2085.